 Sometimes, 401(k) accounts have additional fees on both the accounts and investments themselves..
 Check to see if fees are assessed at a flat rate, or if they are assessed as a percentage of the amount invested.
 This may influence your decision to roll over other 401(k)s into your active 401(k).

 It starts with contacting the institution that holds your old 401(k) and requesting a rollover to your active 401(k).
 The customer service representative should likely be able to help you on the phone or direct you to the paperwork online.
 It can be smart to clarify that this is a rollover to another tax-deferred account.

 Ideally, the company is able to transfer the funds electronically to your active 401(k).
 If they are not able to do this, they may request an address to send a check.
 It can be a good idea to procure the address of the financial institution where your 401(k) is located before making the call.

 Option 2: Rolling into an IRA

 Rolling all old 401(k) accounts into a Traditional IRA of your choosing is a popular choice that allows you maximum control over the investments within the account.

 1. You choose the institution

-You get to choose where to open your Traditional IRA.
+You get to choose where to open your individual retirement account.
 By choosing an institution, you can choose somewhere that tailors specifically to your needs.
 You will have control over your investment choices and whether to use an institution that charges for certain services.

 This may be especially important if the institution that holds your current 401(k) charges account maintenance fees or only offers high-cost investment products.